vippsas/userinfo-api/userinfo-api-faq.md

 for the user.

 The `sub` is unique for each MSN (sales unit).
-User may have many different `sub`s for the same merchant: One for each of the merchant's MSNs (sales units).
+A user may have many different `sub`s for the same merchant: One for each of the merchant's MSNs (sales units).
-You can not use the `sub` for one MSN with the API keys for a different MSN.
+You cannot combine the `sub` for one MSN and the API keys for a different MSN.

-The `sub` will not change if a user removes their consents, and logs in again and re-consents.
+The `sub` will not change if a user removes their consents, logs in again, and re-consents.

 **Please note:** There are some special cases where the `sub` will change for a user:

 - If a user deletes the Vipps Profile and creates a new one.
 - If a user changes the phone number (in practice: Creates a new Vipps user)